Pancreatic Cancer: Symptoms, Stages, Causes, Medicines & Treatments

 Exposure to toxic chemicals for prolonged periods of time can also work to increase a persons risk of developing pancreatic cancer.
 This is especially common for those in the dry cleaning and metal working industry.

 Among the factors out of a persons control, their age, gender, and race are very influential in determining their risk of pancreatic cancer.
-Regarding gender, men are more susceptible to developing pancreatic cancer than women, reportedly because tobacco use is more common in men.
-Additionally, African Americans see slightly elevated levels of pancreatic cancer than other races.
+Regarding gender, men are more susceptible to developing the disease than women, reportedly because tobacco use is more common in men.
+Additionally, African Americans see slightly elevated levels of the disease than other races.

 Another uncontrollable risk factor is the age of the individual.
 As an individual increases in age, their risk of pancreatic cancer increases as almost all diagnosed cases existing in those over 45 with the average age being 71.